ocaml/merlin/README.md

 To use Merlin with a multi-file project, it is necessary to have a [.merlin](https://github.com/ocaml/merlin/wiki/project-configuration) file unless your project is built using dune.
+Note that, in a project using Dune, user-created `.merlin` files will take precedence over the configuration provided by Dune to Merlin.

 Read more in the [wiki](https://github.com/ocaml/merlin/wiki) to learn how to make full use of Merlin in your projects.